Bblackbird/econicles/README.md

   mvn install
 ```

-Java 17 or use with [Jetbrains JDK 17](https://github.com/JetBrains/JetBrainsRuntime/releases/tag/jbr17.0.2b396.4) for hotreload
+Java 18 - not clear if that works with [Jetbrains JDK 17](https://github.com/JetBrains/JetBrainsRuntime/releases/tag/jbr17.0.2b396.4) for hotreload

 Run App.main() in debug mode (for hotswap) with arguments